 Hinde Bergner holds a special place in Yiddish literature by virtue of the fact that her memoir of family life in a late nineteenth-century Galician shtetl is one of few extant Yiddish memoirs to describe the traditional Jewish family on the edge of modernity from the perspective of a woman.
 Her intimate portrayal of her life results in a valuable source for Jewish social, family, and women’s history.

 Rayna Batya Berlin was a Lithuanian woman committed to religious study who argued that women should be able to study the Torah and the Talmud.
 The only source of her life was written by her nephew, who describes her frustration with her subjugated status in her community and how she generally suffered in silence.

 Women were among the earliest settles in the Dutch and English Caribbean.
 Early Caribbean Jewish women, despite living in patriarchal societies, still managed to engage in public pursuits.
 As Caribbean Jewish communities became increasingly racially blended over time, women of color became some of the most definitive architects of distinctly Creole Caribbean Jewry.

-An outstanding communal leader in New York City’s Orthodox Jewish community, Jane Brass Fischel was a generous philanthropist and active participant in Jewish communal activities.
+An outstanding communal leader in New York City’s Orthodox Jewish community in the early twentieth century, Jane Brass Fischel was a generous philanthropist and active participant in Jewish communal activities.